 Prebiotic supplements compared in this review

-View Larger Image 8011_large_Bulletproof-Prebiotic-2022.png
+View Larger Image Benefiber_Prebiotic_Fiber_Supplement-Fiber-2024-small.png

 Bulletproof Innerfuel Prebiotic - Unflavored

-View Larger Image 8012_large_GNC-Prebiotic-2022.png
+View Larger Image 8012_large_GNC-Prebiotic-2022-small.png

 GNC Prebiotic GOS

-View Larger Image 8013_large_GundryMD-Prebiothrive-2022.png
+View Larger Image 8013_large_GundryMD-Prebiothrive-2022-small.png

 Gundry MD Prebiothrive - Unflavored

-View Larger Image 8014_large_Hyperbiotics-Prebiotic-2022.png
+View Larger Image 8014_large_Hyperbiotics-Prebiotic-2022-small.png

 HyperBiotics Prebiotic

-View Larger Image 8015_large_InnovixLabs-BroadSpectrum-Prebiotic-2022.png
+View Larger Image 8015_large_InnovixLabs-BroadSpectrum-Prebiotic-2022-small.png

 Innovixlabs Broad Spectrum Prebiotic Fiber

 You must be a member to get the full test results along with ConsumerLab.com recommendations and quality ratings.
-You will get results for three prebiotic supplements selected for testing by ConsumerLab.com, as well as two others that are included for having passed testing in its voluntary Quality Certification Program.
+You will get results for six prebiotic supplements selected for testing by ConsumerLab.com, as well as two others that are included for having passed testing in its voluntary Quality Certification Program.

 In this comprehensive review, you'll discover: